surfliner/surfliner-mirror/charts/tidewater/README.md

 # Tidewater

-Tidewater is a Helm chart that leverages the [something][something] container image to support easy deployment via Helm and Kubernetes.
+Tidewater is a Helm chart that leverages the [tidewater][tidewater] container image to support easy deployment via Helm and Kubernetes.